georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 In lieu of a loading spinner we will modify and disable the Login button once we click on it.
 Then we send the request to our server's `/init` POST endpoint.
 If there was an issue, we'll call the `error()` function, which will display an error message.
 If everything went well, it means we already generated an authentication token, and our Urbit authentication ship sent a DM to the user trying to login.

 So what do we do now?
-One way of doing this is just displaying an input box and have the user input manually the authentication code they received.
+One way of doing this is just displaying an input box and have the user manually input the authentication code they received.
 Again, this is similar to how email or SMS authentication works in most websites.
-If you are building a mobile, or CLI, or any other sort of application, you could very well implement an authentication flow like this, and it would work just fine.
+If you are building a mobile, CLI, or any other application on a unique release target, you could very well implement an authentication flow like this, and it would work just fine.

-Thankfully, however, in a web environment we can use Urbit Visor to automate the process, so the user has to do exactly nothing.
+Thankfully however, in a web environment we have the opportunity to use Urbit Visor to automate the process, so the user gets a nearly hands-free experience.

 We can use Urbit Visor's new endpoint, `authorizeShip()` to automate the authentication process.
 The function takes one argument, the name of the Urbit ship running `auth-id`, which will send a DM to the user with the auth code.
 Urbit Visor will automatically accept the DM and scry its contents in behalf of the user, and return the token it scried.

 Now all we have to do is make sure that token is the same as the one sent by the `auth-id` agent to the website's backend.
 Let's call the `check()` function to do that.

 ```tsx
 function check(token: string) {